ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/index.md

 This guide provides an overview of the AudioMoth sensor workflow.
-These materials introduce users to the complete lifecycle of deploying, maintaining, and managing data from AudioMoth bioacoustic sensors, as implemented by Conservation Metrics (CMI).
+These materials introduce users to the complete lifecycle of deploying, maintaining, and managing data from AudioMoth bioacoustic sensors, as suggested by Conservation Metrics (CMI).

 AudioMoth sensors are low-cost, open-source acoustic recorders used widely in ecological monitoring.
 This guide walks through best practices